 Terms of office

-Following the authorisation of the Credit Union all Officers shall retire at the first annual general meeting.
-At each subsequent annual general meeting one-third of the Officers, or if their number is not a multiple of three then the number nearest to one-third, shall retire from office.
-The Officers to retire shall be the Officers who have been longest in office since their last election.
-Where Officers have held office for the same amount of time the Officer to retire shall be decided by lot.
-A retiring Officer shall be eligible for re-election.
+Each Non-Executive Director, Officer, will serve for a period of three years after which they will stand for re-election for a further three year term.
+Where deemed appropriate an Officer may be re-elected for a third and final three year term.
+An Officer will serve a maximum of 9 years in office.

 Board of Directors

-Subject to Rule 162 of these Rules, at no time shall an employee of the Credit Union be a voting member of the Board of Directors.

-The Credit Union shall have a minimum of 5 Directors and a maximum of 12 as determined by the Members at the annual general meeting from time to time.
+The Credit Union shall have a minimum of 5 Directors and a maximum of 9 as determined by the Members at the annual general meeting from time to time.
 Directors shall be elected at the annual general meeting in accordance with these Rules.

 Designated Representatives or Corporate Representatives of Corporate Members may be elected as a Director.
-At no time will the percentage of Corporate Members elected to the Board of Directors exceed 10 % of the total number of Directors declared by the members according to rule 107 of these rules.
+At no time will Corporate Members elected to the Board of Directors exceed two Directors declared by the members according to rule 106of these rules.

 The Board of Directors has the power, in advance of an election, to propose a recommendation on election of representatives at the annual general meeting to ensure that the Board consists of representatives of all areas, sections and diverse groups covered by the Credit Union.